hgeorgsch/mntkonferansen-latex/README.md

 version or bibtex with the journal version.
 The options can be selected independently.

+Observe that with the biblatex option, the DOI field from the bib file is used.
+We have not implemented this with the bibtex version, simply because it is more difficult to do.

 ## Design Questions

 There are a couple of questions which should be discussed in the